dansanderson/c-autotools-template/README.md

 `test.cfg` file that could request a linkage combination for a given test suite, without the need for custom rules.

-The name prefix best practices are important enough that it'd be good to have a script that validates that they are followed.

-Modules are easy enough to create by hand, but it'd be even easier if there were a script that can create new modules from a template.

 It's not obvious how to mock third-party libraries.
 It may be sufficient to run the CMock generator tool on a third-party library header file.
 This is not yet a built-in facility of `makemake.py`.
+(This could be another feature of `test.cfg` files.)

+The name prefix best practices are important enough that it'd be good to have a script that validates that they are followed consistently.
+The compiler will report collisions, but it won't report non-collisions that might become collisions later.

 ## License

 This template and related tools are released under [The Unlicense](https://unlicense.org).
 See [LICENSE](./LICENSE) for complete text.

 You are _not_ required to use this license for your project.
+Replace the `LICENSE` file with whatever is appropriate.

 ## Note from the author

 I started this thinking it'd just be a demonstration of novice best practices for organizing a GNU Autotools project.
 I tried to avoid writing a module management tool, but I couldn't get the `Makefile.am` boilerplate for tests and mocks succinct enough to my satisfaction.
+In particular, Automake does not allow certain macro-like features of plain Makefiles.
 I concluded that writing my own tool would be better for my projects than trying to reuse other module management systems like [gnulib-tool](https://www.gnu.org/software/gnulib/manual/html_node/Invoking-gnulib_002dtool.html).

 Feedback is welcome!
 If you have ideas for how this can be improved,